14 January 2022

 Dance remixes and remix albums from acts you wouldn't immediately think of as being remix aficionados, such as The Cure, were starting to be a thing by late 1990.
 Australia's Boom Crash Opera, better known for their guitar-based pop sound, hopped on board with Look!
 Listen!! (number 47, January 1991), which contained extended versions and remixes of tracks from their first two studio albums Boom Crash Opera (number 19, October 1987) and These Here Are Crazy Times (number 10, May 1990).

 "The Best Thing" was originally released as the third single from These Here Are Crazy Times in November 1989.
 The single underperformed, reaching a peak of number 67 in January 1990, becoming the lowest-peaking release from the album.
+It spent 11 weeks in the top 150, all of which were in the top 100.

 I don't recall hearing this mix of "The Best Thing" at the time.
 I am generally not a huge fan of remixes that stray significantly from the original track, as this does, with a few exceptions.
 The beat on this mix I recognised as being the same as that used on Neneh Cherry's "Manchild" (The Old School Mix).